 Update on the initial infection vector of the Petya ransomware campaign

-From reports and analysis performed to date, this version of the ransomware appears to have been delivered via a malicious software update for My Electronic Document (M.E.Doc), which is an accounting software used by Ukrainian based companies.
+From reports and analysis performed to date, this version of the ransomware appears to have been delivered via a malicious software update for My Electronic Document (M.E.Doc), which is accounting software used by Ukrainian-based companies.
 It appears that almost all affected organisations can be linked back to Ukraine either through direct or indirect connections.
 While only a relatively small number of organisations have been impacted globally, for those affected the impact has been severe.

-Some of the initial confusion regarding delivery mechanisms was caused by the public reporting of companies which have networks located within the Ukraine.
+Some of the initial confusion regarding delivery mechanisms was caused by the public reporting of companies which have networks located within Ukraine.
 The propagation mechanism allowed the malware to spread via the corporate network to offices in other countries, where the incidents were publicly reported.

 It is important to note that this is an example of where a lack of patching and continued use of out-dated protocols presents a significant risk to organisational IT security.

 The ACSC's recommendations have not changed and are available below.

 Update on the impact of the Petya ransomware campaign